CUC eNews: September 17, 2019 – Issue 99

 Reflections on Conciliation

-By Erin Horvath, CUC Social Justice Leadtruth healing and reconciliation logo
+By Erin Horvath, CUC Social Justice Lead

 In an effort to decolonize our thinking, the staff of the CUC and members of the Truth, Healing and Reconciliation team have been challenging our use of the word “Reconciliation” when referencing our goal of building right relations between non-Indigenous and Indigenous peoples and governments.
 To say we are seeking to reconcile makes it sound like settlers/governments and Indigenous peoples/governments once had a positive relationship but have since had a falling out.
 As we learn about our shared colonial history and colonial present, we see ample evidence that this is not true, and challenge ourselves to be accurate in our wording.
 Instead of reconciliation, we choose to use conciliation, in acknowledgement that settler peoples and Indigenous peoples have not yet reached a place of understanding, right relations, or friendship.
-The following is a reflection on conciliation shared by Mel Horvath-Lucid, Director of Congregational Life and Learning, from the Unitarian Congregation of Guelph
+The following is a reflection on conciliation shared by Mel Horvath-Lucid, Director of Congregational Life and Learning, from the Unitarian Congregation of Guelph.

 How am I relating to my Indigenous neighbors?
 When I asked myself that question, earlier this spring I realized that, with the exception of a few Indigenous guest speakers visiting my congregation, I wasn’t doing much.
 I decided to change that.
 To invest in relationship.
 To place priority in knowing my Indigenous neighbors.
 To attend gatherings, storytelling, and medicine walks.
 This has opened new doors for relationships and learning, including a profound experience I had in Jasper Park this summer while I attended an Indigenous plant walk led by Birdie Findley whose traditional family land is within the Park.